Summer Recipes like Picnic Pasta Salad Recipe & Mississippi Mud Cake Recipe

 Sift together flour, cocoa powder and salt; add to creamed mixture and blend.

-Blend in vanilla and nuts; pour into greased and floured 9 X 13 inch baking pan.
+Blend in vanilla and nuts; spoon into prepared pan.

-Bake in preheated oven at 350F degrees for 30 minutes or until pick comes out clean.
+Bake for 30 minutes or until pick comes out clean.

 Spread marshmallows evenly over the top of cake; return to oven for 5 minutes.